salesforce/omakase/deployment.md

 Quick Tips
 ----------
 1. Ensure all relevant changes are committed and pushed.
+2. To tag and bump the version, **from the master branch** run `mvn release:clean release:prepare`
+    * You will be prompted for version numbers:
-2. If this is the first version in a major release, manually update the snapshot version (see versioning notes below).
+        * If this is the first version in a Salesforce major release, manually enter a version with the minor number incremented (see versioning notes below).
-2. Run `mvn release:clean release:prepare` to tag and bump version.
+        * For patches and other continuing updates in the release, the defaults are fine.
 3. Ensure CI passes on github and everything looks good.
 4. Run `mvn release:perform -P release` to push to sonatype nexus and maven central.
 5. Update the dependency version in aura.